OptimalBits/fowl/README.md

 ## About  the _id property

 As in MongoDB, we generate a unique *_id* property for all the created documents.
-This property can be overrided by providing it explictly in the document object.
+This property can be overrided by providing it explicitly in the document object.

 It is also possible not using _id at all by just using the put method directly and never calling create.